 · Risk Analysis and Modeling

 · Quantitative Global Economics (prerequisite International Monetary Theory)

 Students may not double-count a Quantitative Reasoning requirement as one of the four required International Economics courses and vice-versa.
 Eligible students who pass the statistics waiver exam or pass the statistics course in Pre-Term are still required to take an alternate Quantitative Reasoning course from the list above.

 All SAIS students must pass 2 core exams and/or courses in addition to their concentration requirements.
-African Studies concentrators must pass Comparative National Systems as one of their core requirements prior to the start of their third semester.
+African Studies concentrators must pass Comparative Politics as one of their core requirements prior to the start of their third semester.
 If the second core is not completed by the start of the final semester, a student must enroll in second core course.

 · American Foreign Policy Since World War II